Blog

 10. Risk Management.
 This section identifies risks associated with each procedure and how the procedure controls those risks.
 As well as complying with the requirement to apply risk management throughout product realization (i.e., Clause 7 of ISO 13485), including a section specific to risk management forces the author of the procedure to think of ways the process can fail and to develop ways to avoid failure.
 Risks can also be a starting point for training people on the procedure.

 11. Records.
 Tabulated, form number and names, a brief description of its purpose, and a column for retention and location.
-This column also allows for reference to compilations if the record becomes part of, e.g., Design History File, Device Master Record, or the Risk Management File.
+This column also allows for reference to compilations if the record becomes part of, e.g., the Design History File, Device Master Record, or the Risk Management File.

 12. Flowcharts.
 Step-by-step through the process, saying who performs the step when it isn’t apparent.
 I keep task shapes simple: rectangles for tasks, rounded rectangles for beginnings and endings, diamonds for decision boxes, and off-page reference symbols.